kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

     CASE
         WHEN DATEDIFF(YEAR, HireDate, GETDATE()) >= 10 THEN
             CASE
-                WHEN Salary >= 100000 THEN 'Senior Executive Track' WHEN Salary >= 80000 THEN 'Senior Management Track' ELSE 'Senior Individual Contributor'
+                WHEN BaseSalary >= 100000 THEN 'Senior Executive Track' WHEN BaseSalary >= 80000 THEN 'Senior Management Track' ELSE 'Senior Individual Contributor'
             END
         WHEN DATEDIFF(YEAR, HireDate, GETDATE()) >= 5 THEN
             CASE
-                WHEN Salary >= 80000 THEN 'Management Track' ELSE 'Senior Contributor'
+                WHEN BaseSalary >= 80000 THEN 'Management Track' ELSE 'Senior Contributor'
             END
         ELSE 'Developing Professional'